Pedestrian crash avoidance mitigation

 Pedestrian crash avoidance mitigation (PCAM) systems (USDOT Volpe Center), also known as pedestrian protection or detection systems, use computer and artificial intelligence technology to recognize pedestrians and bicycles in an automobile's path to take action for safety.
 PCAM systems are often part of a pre-collision system available in several high end car manufacturers, such as Volvo and Mercedes and Lexus, and used less widely in lower end cars such as Ford and Nissan.
 As of 2018 using 2016 data, more than 6,000 pedestrians and 800 cyclists are killed every year in the US in car crashes.
 Effective systems deployed widely could save up to 50% of these lives.
 More than 270,000 pedestrians are killed every year in the world.
 An excellent analysis of technology capabilities and limitations is provided in Death of Elaine Herzberg.
 Pedestrian safety has traditionally taken a secondary role to passenger safety.

 Availability

 Typically, PCAM systems are part of the technology in self-driving cars and use an integrated forward-facing camera and radar or lidar system designed to help mitigate or avoid a frontal crash.
 However, PCAM technologies do not require self-driving technologies, just cameras and radar.
 Sometimes, these can be enhanced with the addition of low-light detection for pedestrians and bicycles.
 In 2016, the U.S. Department of Transportation's National Highway Traffic Safety Administration officially announced that automakers in the U.S. have to include the autonomous emergency braking system as a standard feature for all cars and trucks by 2022: this is a key component of PCAM.
-A detailed explanation for manufacturers offering emergency braking as part of a pre-collision system and often PCAM is provided in Collision avoidance system.
+A detailed explanation for manufacturers offering emergency braking as part of a pre-collision system and often PCAM is provided as part of a broader collision avoidance system.